Photo: Flag of Uruguay

 President Obama and Secretary of State John Kerry sent their regards and praise to the country on this day:

-On behalf of President Obama and the people of the United States, I send best wishes to the Uruguayan people on the 188th anniversary of your nation’s independence this August 25.
+On behalf of President Obama and the people of the United States, I congratulate the Uruguayan people on the 189th anniversary of your nation’s independence on August 25.